Saturday, April 25, 2009

 ARJANA Bungalows in Ubud

 I slept beautifully in my big ARJANA bungalow amongst the rice fields just a short walk up Jalan Kajeng outside Ubud.
 And it's a mere Rp.
 125,000 a day - that's about AUS$15 in real money!
 It has a beautiful swimming pool.
 Went out for a chicken-curry and BIR BINTANG last night.
-Slept right through a hugh thunderstorm and now it's very hot and humid.
+Slept right through a huge thunderstorm and now it's very hot and humid.
 I think I stay here for rest of my time in Bali with just a day-trip on the 15th to Lovina to swim with the kids from the Kupu-Kupu Foundation in the dolphin pool at the Melka Excelsior Hotel.

 Sunday, April 12, 2009